Pros and Cons of Gifted Learning Programs in Schools

 Expectations

-Expectations play a huge role in how parents treat their children.
-Parents sometimes push children too hard if they think they are gifted.
-Additionally, If parents expect a student to be able to easily complete their work, they may be unsympathetic if they struggle in a specific area.
+For example, parents may push children too hard if they think they are gifted.
+Additionally, parents expect gifted children to be able to complete their work without much handholding and tend to become unsympathetic when a child struggles in a specific area.

-It is important to remember that a student may have varying strengths.
-They may be gifted in math and science but not in reading and writing.
-A child may also expect they can accomplish tasks easily because they have been told they are gifted and beat up on themselves if they have difficulty.
+It is important to remember that a gifted student may have varying strengths.
+For example, they may be gifted in math and science but not reading and writing.

 Lack of Work Ethic

-Dr. Anders Ericsson, a Florida State University professor, has conducted research on the relationship between IQ and attaining expertise in a specific area.
-He has found that IQ may help you initially grasp a skill but there is no relationship between intelligence and excelling in that activity.
-It is effort and practice that is integral in achieving optimal performance.
-Therefore, students who do not develop a solid work ethic are at a disadvantage, despite their giftedness.
+Dr. Anders Ericsson, a Florida State University professor, researched the relationship between IQ and attaining expertise in a specific area.
+He found that IQ may help initially grasp a skill, but there is no relationship between intelligence and excelling in an activity.

 Gifted Programs Are Underfunded